anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 ## That’s it 🙌

-The **V3.30** release in **React Native Screen** introduces enhanced transition animations for smoother and more visually appealing navigation when returning to the previous screen.
+The **V3.30** release in **React Native Screens** introduces enhanced transition animations for smoother and more visually appealing navigation when returning to the previous screen.

 ### 🙏 If you find my R&D helpful, please give a STAR ⭐️